gorillamoe/www.gorilla.moe/src/routes/(now)/now.md

 ---

 Here is a list of things I am currently working on or learning.

+## ZSH hacking

+I previously used `bash` as my shell, but I recently switched to `zsh`.

+I started out with oh-my-zsh,
+but I quickly realized that it's too bloated for my taste.

+The startup time was a bit slow and I didn't need most of the features.
+So I started to build my own setup from scratch.

+With all the things shaved off that I don't need,
+I managed to spin up a new shell twice as fast as before.

+The greatest impact on the startup time was the removal of the `nvm` script.

+But as I need `nvm` for my daily work,
+I decided to try out lazy loading the `nvm` script.

+This helped to shave off quite some time from the startup time.

+I'm quite happy with the [results](https://github.com/gorillamoe/dotfiles/tree/trunk/configurations/zsh).

 ## i3 + Polybar + Rofi